microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

 - Scale the API app back down to 1, and immediately keep refreshing the `/stats.html` page.
 	- You will notice that without any downtime it now directs traffic only to the single instance left.

-## Success Criteria

-1. You can scale your cluster down to 1 node.
-1. Run 2 replicas of content-web.
-1. Run 4 replicas of content-api.
-1. Fix the resource issues.